Nonlinear anisotropic equilibrium reconstruction in axisymmetric magnetic mirrors: Equilibrium reconstruction with Pleiades

 In this work we seek to minimize objective function:

-where $\chi^2$ compares the experimental diagnostic measurements $M$ with some Gaussian experimental uncertainty $\sigma_M$, to synthetic diagnostic measurements based on the equilibrium reconstruction $\mathcal{M}$.
-As anisotropic plasmas at high-$\beta$ may have points in the optimization bounds which exceed the $\beta$ limit or are susceptible to instabilities, we utilize a refinement on BOGP, Scalable Constrainted Bayesian Optimization (SCBO) \cite{Eriksson2021} based on the Trust Region Bayesian Optimization (TuRBO) technique. \cite{Eriksson2019} The implementation of SCBO used in this work is nearly identical to that described in Eriksson \textit{et al.}\cite{Eriksson2021} with the exception of the use of Latin-Hypercube sampling \cite{Mckay1979} to obtain the initial points rather than Sobol sampling for greater repeatability and somewhat faster convergence.
+where $\chi^2$ compares $N$ experimental diagnostic measurements $M$ with some Gaussian experimental uncertainty $\sigma_M$, to synthetic diagnostic measurements based on the equilibrium reconstruction $\mathcal{M}$.
+As anisotropic plasmas at high-$\beta$ may have points in the optimization bounds which exceed the $\beta$ limit or are susceptible to instabilities, we utilize a refinement on BOGP, Scalable Constrained Bayesian Optimization (SCBO) \cite{Eriksson2021} based on the Trust Region Bayesian Optimization (TuRBO) technique. \cite{Eriksson2019} We used \texttt{BoTorch} \cite{Balandat2020} to create an SCBO implementation nearly identical to that described in Eriksson \textit{et al.}\cite{Eriksson2021} with the exception of the use of Latin-Hypercube sampling \cite{Mckay1979} to obtain the initial points rather than Sobol sampling for greater repeatability and somewhat faster convergence.

 The SCBO technique allows optimizations to be constrained such that if the model fails at a given set of candidate basis function parameters $\vec x$ because $\beta>1$ or if there is a loss of equilibrium due to a firehose (\ref{eq:firehose}) or mirror instability (\ref{eq:mirror}), the optimization can still proceed successfully.
 SCBO's use of surrogates confined to trust regions, rather than global Gaussian process surrogate models, also allows SCBO to scale to situations in which there are many free profile parameters as it does not fall victim to excessive exploration rather than efficient optimization.
 Presently, a single-objective function (\ref{eq:chi2_obj}) is used, but SCBO can be extended to a multi-objective optimization \cite{Daulton2022} and the application of multi-objective optimizations to equilibrium reconstruction will be investigated in future work.